I had a chance to tour Nashville and Vanderbilt University this spring and I believe I can answer the following question.

 Why Should I Choose Vanderbilt?

-Students chose Vanderbilt University for various reasons: prestige, affordability, sense of community, wealth of opportunities the name provides to alumni.
+Students chose Vanderbilt University for various reasons: affordability, sense of community, and the wealth of opportunities that the name provides to alumni.
 Additionally, Vanderbilt has a very diverse student population.

 Andres is from Florida and practically everyone in his family went to a University in Florida such as the University of Florida, Florida State University, and the University of Miami.
 He thought he would take the same path until he visited Vanderbilt.
 He fell in love with the community and the collaborative environment which led him to chose Vanderbilt.